REVOKE — Remove access privileges.

 WITH GRANT OPTION.
 For example, if table t1 is owned by role g1, of which role u1 is a member, then u1 can revoke privileges on t1 that are recorded as being granted by g1.
 This includes grants made by u1 as well as by other members of role g1.

 If the role executing

-REVOKE holds privileges indirectly via more than one role membership path, it is unspecified which containing role will be used to perform the command.
-In such cases it is best practice to use
+REVOKE holds privileges indirectly by more than one role membership path, the containing role that performs the command is unspecified.
+In such cases, best practice is to use

 SET ROLE to become the specific role you want to do the

 REVOKE as.
-Failure to do so may lead to revoking privileges other than the ones you intended, or not revoking anything at all.
+Otherwise, you might revoke privileges other than the ones you intended or not revoke anything at all.